-Our research and development processes involve the controlled storage, use and disposal of hazardous materials, biological hazardous materials and radioactive compounds.
-The hazardous materials we use include certain compressed gases, flammable liquids, acids and bases, and other toxic compounds.
+Our research and development processes involve the controlled storage, use and disposal of hazardous materials, biological hazardous materials and minor amounts of low-level radioactive compounds.
+Our hazardous materials include certain compressed gases, flammable liquids, acids and bases, and other toxic compounds.
 We are subject to federal, state and local regulations governing the use, manufacture, storage, handling and disposal of materials and waste products.
 Although we believe that our safety procedures for handling and disposing of these hazardous materials comply with the standards prescribed by law and regulation, the risk of accidental contamination or injury from hazardous materials cannot be completely eliminated.
-In the event of an accident, we could be held liable for any damages that result, and any liability could exceed the limits or fall outside the coverage of our insurance.
-We may not be able to maintain insurance on acceptable terms, or at all.
+In the event of an accident, we could be held liable for any damages that result.
+We have insurance that covers our use of hazardous materials with the following coverage limits: up to \$25,000 per occurrence for losses related to the release of bio-contaminants, \$10,000 per occurrence for losses from refrigerant contamination and \$25,000 per occurrence for losses from radioactive contamination.
+Any liability could exceed the limits or fall outside the coverage of our insurance.
 We could be required to incur significant costs to comply with current or future environmental laws and regulations.